 Search engine optimization consists of everything you do to improve your site’s presence on search engines.

 Part of this is creating organic content: writing blog posts, website copy, video, and other items searchers will find useful.
-Another component is telling Google everything it needs to know about why your site is the best source of information for a particular query.
+Another component is telling Google everything it needs to know to prove why your site is the best source of information for a particular query.
 This all falls into the category of technical SEO.
-There are even more behind the scenes compenonents which are all designed ultimately to help you show up.
+There are even more behind-the-scenes components that are all designed ultimately to help you show up.

-Don’t mix this up with search engine marketing (SEM), which is when you pay search engines to put your web page at the top of search results with the little “Ad” icon next to it.
-Those paid ads are only clicked, on average, about 2% of the time.
+What about those links that show up and the “Ad” icon next to them?
+Be careful not to mix up these search engine marketing (SEM) links with SEO.
+SEM is when you pay search engines to put your web page at the top of search results.
+While they may seem like an easy way to make it to the top of a search list, those paid ads are actually only clicked, on average, less than 2% of the time.

-- A solid website.
-It needs to look good.
-It needs to be built for mobile and every other size device your customer might have.
-It needs to have a usable content management system (CMS) that allows you to make changes.
+Not only does it need to look great, but it needs to be built for mobile devices as well.
+It also needs to have a usable content management system (CMS) that allows your team to make changes easily.

-- Data about your target audience.
-Because how else are you supposed to know exactly what types of things your prospects are searching and what words they’re using?
+Knowing your audience and what your prospects are searching for is key.
+How else are you supposed to know what kind of experience to give your customers?
 Knowing this info will help you know what type of content to create.

-- Backlinks to your site from other credible sites.
-These tell Google that you’re an authoritative source of information (Domain Authority or DA).
+Having backlinks to your site from other credible sites assures Google that you’re an authoritative source of information (Domain Authority or DA).

 The Bottom Line